 It leads people to believe that all other forms of exercise are “non-functional” and therefore less effective than something with “functional” written in front of it.

-Read a few articles on the subject, and you’d be forgiven for thinking that anything tagged with the “functional training” label delivers a host of unique benefits that are beyond the reach of those employing any other training method.
+Read a few articles on the subject, and you’d be forgiven for thinking that anything tagged with the functional training label delivers a host of unique benefits that are beyond the reach of those employing any other training method.

 Your friends will barely be able to conceal their amazement at the dramatic transformation in your sporting performance.

-Hugh Jackman will be on the phone demanding to know why he’s been kicked off the cover of Men’s Health magazine and replaced by a shirtless picture of you.
+Chris Hemsworth will be on the phone demanding to know why he’s been kicked off the cover of Men’s Health magazine and replaced by a shirtless picture of you.

-What Is Functional Training?
+What Is Functional Strength Training?

 The American Council on Exercise (ACE) defines functional strength training as “performing work against resistance in such a manner that the improvements in strength directly enhance the performance of movements so that an individual’s activities of daily living are easier to perform.”